indieweb/wordpress-micropub/readme.txt

 == Installation ==

-Install from the WordPress plugin directory or put `micropub.php` in your plugin directory.
+Install from the WordPress plugin directory.
 No setup needed.

 == Configuration Options ==